Damodar Rao of Jhansi

 Damodar Rao (born as Anand Rao) (15 November 1849 – 28 May 1906) was the adopted son of Maharaja Gangadhar Rao and Rani Laxmibai of Jhansi State.

-Born as Anand Rao to Vasudev Rao Newalkar in November 15, 1849 Parola Fort, Jalgaon, Maharashtra.
+Born as Anand Rao to Vasudev Rao Newalkar in 15 November 1849 Parola Fort, Jalgaon, Maharashtra.
 Vasudev Rao a cousin of Raja Gangadhar Rao, he was adopted by the maharaja after his own son died.
 The adoption of Anand Rao, who was renamed Damodar Rao, occurred on the day before the Maharaja died.
 The adoption was in the presence of the British political officer who was given a letter from the Maharaja instructing that the child be treated with respect and that the government of Jhansi should be given to his widow for her lifetime.
-After the death of the Maharaja in November 21, 1853, because Damodar Rao (born Anand Rao) was adopted, the British East India Company, under Governor-General Lord Dalhousie, applied the Doctrine of Lapse, rejecting Damodar Rao's claim to the throne and annexing the state to its territories.
+After the death of the Maharaja in 21 November 1853, because Damodar Rao (born Anand Rao) was adopted, the British East India Company, under Governor-General Lord Dalhousie, applied the Doctrine of Lapse, rejecting Damodar Rao's claim to the throne and annexing the state to its territories.
 When she was informed of this, Rani Laxmibai cried out "I shall not surrender my Jhansi" ("mai apni Jhansi kabhi nahi doongi").
 In March 1854, Rani Laxmibai was given an annual pension of Rs.
 60,000 and ordered to leave the palace and the fort.

 However, actions by mutineers at Jhansi and the failure of negotiations between the Rani and the Company resulted in Jhansi State reasserting its independence.
-Eventually, Company forces laid siege to the city of Jhansi and after determined resistance, they breached its defenses.
+Eventually, Company forces laid siege to the city of Jhansi and after determined resistance, they breached its defences.
 Rani Laxmibai evaded capture, according to tradition, with Damodar Rao on her back jumping on her horse, Sarangi from the fort.
 They survived but the horse died.
 More probably she escaped in the night with her son, surrounded by guards.

 The point from where Rani Lakshmibai jumped with her horse, Sarangi and young Damodar Rao, according to legend, marked at Jhansi Fort.